Learn root beer history and how you can preserve the refreshing taste of summer in a beverage by following the age-old practice of brewing root beer.

 Back in 2015, you might have noticed a new product in the beer aisle called Not Your Father’s Root Beer.
 This was an alcoholic beer, 5.9 percent alcohol by volume (ABV), that tasted like root beer soda.
 Depending on your father’s age, the name was likely appropriate.
-In recent decades, “root beer” has typically referred to a sweet, nonalcoholic (or “soft”) soda.
+In recent decades, “root beer” has typically been referred to as a sweet, nonalcoholic (or “soft”) soda.
 But if you asked your grandfather or great-grandfather, their root beer probably was alcoholic.

 Drinks based on root extracts are found in almost every culture.
 Early North American colonists made beverages from the roots of sassafras (Sassafras albidum), sarsaparilla (Smilax ornata), licorice (Glycyrrhiza lepidota), and other plants.
 Beverages made from birch bark (Betula lenta), wintergreen leaves (Gaultheria procumbens), vanilla beans (Vanilla planifolia), and other botanical extracts were also popular.